CrossRef/event-data-event-bus/README.md

 The Event Bus sends data on to consumers immediately when they subscribe with a live subscription.

-After a subscription is set up the service will start sending Events as a POST to the endpoint at the supplied URL.
+After a subscription is set up the service will start sending Events as a `POST` to the endpoint at the supplied URL.
 All succesfully accepted Events are passed straight through from the input to subscribers, with the given HTTP headers added.
-The format of Events is exactly the same as that in which they were received.
+The format of Events is exactly the same as that in which they were received, with the `timestamp` header added.
 You can configure authentication with your own service by setting the appropriate headers.
 Alternatively you can do this with query parameters.

 ### Batch subscription.

 The Event Bus creates a daily archive approximately every 24 hours.
-When the archive is ready a notification is sent to all batch subscribers as a POST to the endpoint at the supplied URL.
+When the archive is ready a notification is sent to all batch subscribers as a `POST` to the endpoint at the supplied URL.
 The content of the notification is a URL where the data can be fetched:

     {
       "url": "http://archive.eventdata.crossref.org/archive/2016-11-01/events.json"
     }

 The specified headers will be sent.

+Note that whilst each event is around 1 Kilobyte, the daily archive can be 50 Megabytes.

 ## Durability